FrankBau/armv6-m_bare_metal_s/Readme.md

 This is a very simple assembler example for use on a Nucleo-L432KC board.

-Build with `make`, clean with 'make clean', `make` command is needed.

 The arm-none-eabi toolchain must be on the path.
 Available from https://www.st.com/en/development-tools/stm32cubeclt.html

+Build with `make`, clean with 'make clean', `make` command is needed.

+Alternative build with cmake:
+`cmake -G Ninja -B build`
+`ninja -C build`

 Execute by copying the resulting .bin file onto the Nucleo-L432KC "USB drive".